Ernie's: History

 Ernie's first chef and owner was Ernie Carlesso.
 At the time it was called Ernie's Il Travatore.
 Located at 847 Montgomery Street near Jackson Square, it was on the edge of the Barbary Coast, a red light district that had been known throughout the world since the 1850s for its brothels, saloons, opium dens, gambling and dance halls, and restaurants with discreet private dining rooms upstairs where additional services could be provided.
-The restaurant serving traditional American-Italian food was so successful that in 1935 Carlesso and one of his waiters, an immigrant named Ambrogio Gotti, bought the building.
+The restaurant serving traditional American-Italian food was so successful that, in 1935, Carlesso and one of his waiters, an immigrant named Ambrogio Gotti, bought the building.
 The building had been the site of one of the more notorious landmarks of the Barbary Coast, the 'Frisco Dance Hall, and some of its elements remained.
 Carlesso died in 1946.
-His partner Gotti retired in 1947, selling his share to his two sons, Roland and Victor, who had been working as busboys.
+Gotti retired in 1947, selling his share to his two sons, Roland and Victor, who had been working as busboys.
 Only 21 and 25 years old when they became sole owners, the two brothers continued in that role for the next 48 years.

 Sometime in the late 1940s or early 1950s, the brothers replaced the old red checkerboard tablecloth-type decor with a completely rebuilt interior.
 The exterior signage was reduced to a single 2 foot square brass plate beside the door with a script "E".
-The message was clear; they weren't looking for walk-in traffic.
-Their goal, says De Groot, was to "make it the most beautiful restaurant in the world."
+The message was clear; they were not looking for walk-in traffic.
+Their goal, says De Groot, was to "make it the most beautiful restaurant in the world".

 The first thing they did was to clean up and move the famous long mahogany bar, with its intricate, stained-glass back, to the front of the restaurant.
 It was the last remaining relic of the 'Frisco Dance Hall.
 The main dining rooms were decorated with magnificent Victorian crystal chandeliers, the walls covered with maroon Scalamandre silk brocade, the banquettes and chairs in red, the carpets in burgundy, the furniture, antique pieces from some of the great mansions of San Francisco.
 The ambiance was that loud, supremely elegant in which the wealthiest nabobs of a hundred years ago might have met the grandest ladies of the night.